Read on to learn about the Global Voices Board of Directors.What is the Global Voices board all about?

 For how long do GV board members serve?

 The co-founders have two permanent seats.
-The term of office for all GV board members is three years, ends following the first call after elections.
+The term of office for all GV board members is three years and ends following the first call after elections.
 Board members can be reappointed or re-elected to serve a second term at the end of that period.

 Who's in charge of running the election and counting the votes?